secretGeek/til/linqpad/csv_to_array.md

-Given a CSV (of Crime data) with header row like this:
+Given a CSV (of crime data) with header row like this:

 	Offence Description,Start Date,End Date,Suburb,Postcode

-For which I've had to manually create this POCO/DTO.
+... and for which I've manually created a similar looking POCO/DTO.

     public class Crime
     {